Simulation of Adaptive Running with Flexible Sports Prosthesis using Reinforcement Learning of Hybrid-link System: Hybrid-link System Integrating Skeletal System and Leaf-Spring-Type Prosthesis

 \subsection{Motion Capture Measurement}

-We measured the walking motion of a 15-year-old male transtibial amputee (175 cm, 53 kg) using a sports prosthesis (Runner 1E91, Ottobock), as shown in Fig. \ref{fig:model}.
-The individual underwent a right transtibial amputation, with approximately one-third of the tibia remaining.
-The subject provided informed consent for the protocol, which was approved by the institutional review board before the experiment.
-Ethics approval for the experimental procedures was granted by the Human Research Committee at the Graduate School of Information Science and Technology, the University of Tokyo (approval number:UT-IST-RE-220209).
-Optical motion capture (Eagle-4, Raptor-4, Motionanalysis) recorded walking and running motions, whereas force plates (Kistler) measured the ground reaction forces at 200 Hz and 1,000 Hz sampling rates, respectively.
-In addition, 31 retroreflective markers were attached to the body, 3 to the socket, and 21 to the prosthesis as shown in Fig. \ref{fig:model} (a), (c).
-The markers attached to the prosthesis were placed at the segment boundary positions of the PCS model.
+We measured the walking motion of a 15-year-old male transtibial amputee (175 cm, 53 kg) using a sports prosthesis (Runner 1E91, \addedRone{SPR-3 category}), as shown in Fig. \ref{fig:model}.
+The participant underwent a right transtibial amputation, with approximately one-third of the tibia remaining.
+The participant provided informed consent for the protocol, which was approved by the institutional review board before the experiment.
+Ethics approval for the experimental procedures was granted by the Human Research Committee at the Graduate School of Information Science and Technology, the University of Tokyo (approval number: UT-IST-RE-220209).
+Optical motion capture (Eagle-4, Raptor-4, Motion analysis\addedRone{, USA}) recorded walking and running motions, whereas force plates (Kistler\addedRone{, Switzerland}) measured GRFs at sampling rates of 200 Hz and 1 kHz, respectively. \replacedRone{The markers were attached to the subject according to the Helen Hayes marker set, with 31 markers placed on the body.
+Three markers were attached to the socket and 21 to the prosthesis, as shown in Fig.~\ref{fig:model} (a) and (c).}{ In addition, 31 retroreflective markers were attached to the body, 3 to the socket, and 21 to the prosthesis, as shown in Fig. \ref{fig:model} (a), (c).
+The markers attached to the prosthesis were placed at the segment boundary positions of the PCS model. }

-The generalized coordinates $\bm{q}$ during motion were obtained by solving the inverse kinematics \cite{kim2022} using motin capture data.
-To prevent large deformations due to marker measurement errors, the elastic energy of the prosthesis was minimized while minimizing marker positional error in inverse kinematics calculations \cite{shimane2024}.
-The resulting joint trajectory serves as the reference for imitation learning in Section \ref{section:reward}.
+\addedRone{The geometrical and inertial parameters of the skeletal model, including link length and mass, were scaled using subject anthropometric information.} The generalized coordinates $\bm{q}$ were obtained by solving the inverse kinematics \cite{shimane2024} using \replacedRone{motion}{motin} capture data.
+The resulting joint trajectories served as reference data for imitation learning, reported in Section \ref{section:reward}.